Zebiano/Labeler/README.md

     -f, --force
         Does not ask for user confirmation.

+    -e, --empty-labels
+        Remove every label from the labels.json file.

+    -l, --reset-labels-file
+        Reset labels.json by deleting it and creating it with default labels.

 EXAMPLES
     Delete all labels from the repository and upload custom ones stored under labels.json: labeler -dur repositoryName

     Same as above but without the confirmation questions: labeler -fdur repositoryName

+    Delete every label from labels.json and add new labels to it: labeler -en
 ```

 I've tried my best to create a tool for everyone.
 If you prefer using flags, feel free to run `labeler -t [TOKEN] -o [OWNER] -r [REPOSITORY] -du`!
 If you fancy writing less, run `labeler -c` and save your values.
 Those will be your default ones (unless specified by a flag) when running `labeler -du` (for example).